 Though his days of the 400m and 800m are behind him, his competitive spirit is alive and well on the race course.
 He can often be found trail running around Arizona or at an obstacle course race somewhere in the world.

-To date, he has earned more than two dozen podiums in various obstacle course races over the past few years.
+To date, he has earned dozens of podiums in various obstacle course races over the past few years.
 In addition:

 - Qualified for OCR World Championships years 2017 - 2022

 - 2019 Spartan US National Series Utah - 3rd place finish

 - 2019 Spartan US Trail Championship (Age Group): 1st in Age Group & 2nd overall male

 - 2020 - 2022: Qualified to run elite (Spartan)